SCOTT D Miller - For the latest and greatest information on Feedback Informed Treatment

 I answered, “B.S.?
 No. Confusing?
 Absolutely.
 So, what is the difference?”

-As spelled out in each of the six treatment and training manuals, FIT, or feedback-informed treatment, is, “a panetheoretical approach for evaluating and improving the quality and effectiveness of behavioral health services.
-It involves routinely and formally soliciting feedback from consumers regarding the therapeutic relationship and outcome of care and using the resulting information to inform and tailor service deliver.”
+As spelled out in The Feedback Informed Treatment and Training Manual, FIT is, “a panetheoretical approach for evaluating and improving the quality and effectiveness of behavioral health services.
+It involves routinely and formally soliciting feedback from consumers regarding the helping relationship and outcome of care and using the resulting information to inform and tailor service delivery.”

 Importantly, FIT is agnostic regarding both the method of treatment and the particular measures a practitioner may employ.
 Some practitioners use the ORS and SRS, two brief, simple-to-use, and free measures of progress and the therapeutic relationship–but any other valid and reliable scales could be used.